 Now, some people said that the brother had suggested, well, it wouldn't be unusual for him to order two meals.

-Okay, but that doesn't that doesn't give an answer to why did he say two and ask the question, how many people will be dining?
+Okay, but that doesn't give an answer to why did he say two and asked the question, how many people will be dining?

-The we learned today uh also MBC in and around the Boston area that officials in Boston were informed today that the Vegas shooter originally wanted to target Fenway Park.
+We learned today, also NBC in and around the Boston area, that officials in Boston were informed today that the Vegas shooter originally wanted to target Fenway Park.

-Anyway, MBC News reports the gunman who opened fire in Vegas researched Fenway Park in the months before the massacre, according to senior law enforcement officials briefed on the investigation.
+Anyway, NBC News reports the gunman who opened fire in Vegas researched Fenway Park in the months before the massacre, according to senior law enforcement officials briefed on the investigation.

 At this point, there's no evidence that Paddock ever traveled to Boston.